 Venous insufficiency is most often caused by either blood clots or varicose veins.
 In healthy veins, there is a continuous flow of blood from the limbs back toward the heart.
 Valves within the veins of the legs help prevent the backflow of blood.

 The most common causes of venous insufficiency are previous cases of blood clots and varicose veins.
 When forward flow through the veins is obstructed — such as in the case of a blood clot — blood builds up below the clot, which can lead to venous insufficiency.
 In varicose veins, the valves are often missing or impaired and blood leaks back through the damaged valves.
 In some cases, weakness in the leg muscles that squeeze blood forward can also contribute to venous insufficiency.

 Venous insufficiency is more common in women than in men.
 According to The University of Chicago Medical Center, it’s also more likely to occur in women between 40 and 49 and in men between 70 and 79.
 Other risk factors include:

 - blood clots

 - varicose veins

 - family history of venous insufficiency

-- inactivity (sitting or standing for long periods of time without moving can cause high blood pressure in the leg veins and increase risk)
+- inactivity (sitting or standing for long periods of time without moving can cause high blood pressure in the leg veins and increase your risk)

-Symptoms of VI can include:
+Symptoms of venous insufficiency include:

 - swelling of the legs or ankles (edema)